Syndication

 The following is an example workflow for setting up syndicated substreams:

-1. Create a publish token for your broadcast.
+1. Create a Publish token for your broadcast.
 Make sure this token has the secured setting enabled.

-2. Before the broadcast begins, create a Subscribe token with Tracking for each 3rd party you are syndicating a stream.
+2. Before the broadcast begins, create a Subscribe token with tracking for each 3rd party you are syndicating a stream.
 These Subscribe tokens function as "master" tokens for each platform you are syndicating content.
+The master Subscribe token can be used by the 3rd party to self-sign other Subscribe tokens for their users if they need to secure their streams.

 3. Begin broadcasting your premium content via Dolby.io.
-The 3rd parties can use the provided Subscribe token to access the stream for their viewers or to sign more subscribe tokens for their viewers.
+The 3rd parties can use the provided Subscribe token to access the stream for their viewers or to sign more Subscribe tokens for their viewers.

 4. When the stream is running, the media server will gather statistics for the viewer associated with the tracking ID information.
 Since Dolby.io charges based on bandwidth, this data can be used to bill the 3rd parties relative to their consumed data.